1 - Prerequisites

 1.3 - Software

-If you need to install Codacy on a different operative system please contact us first.
+If you need to install Codacy on a different operating system please contact us first.
 Although docker aims at being environment independent, not all Linux distributions fully support the docker features that Codacy relies on to run.
 Installing Codacy on a different OS may yield unpredictable results or it may not run at all.

 1.4 - Other target machine pre-requisites